lvgl/lvgl/docs/integration/bindings/micropython.rst

 .. _micropython:

 ===========
-Micropython
+MicroPython
 ===========

-What is Micropython?
+What is MicroPython?
 --------------------

-`Micropython <http://micropython.org/>`__ is Python for microcontrollers.
-Using Micropython, you can write Python3 code and run it even on a bare metal architecture with limited resources.
+`MicroPython <http://micropython.org/>`__ is Python for microcontrollers.
+Using MicroPython, you can write Python3 code and run it even on a bare metal architecture with limited resources.

-Highlights of Micropython
+Highlights of MicroPython
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 - **Compact**: Fits and runs within just 256k of code space and 16k of RAM.
 No OS is needed, although you